SO WHAT IS AFROBEAT?

 So perhaps for the current, modern equivalent, we should be calling it something along the lines of 'Progressive Afrobeat'...yes...no?
 Is that a more appropriate title?
 I don't know, but the bigger question may be; do we really need another category to confuse the matter?

 For some reason and very much in the same vein as Afrobeat, people seem to think that the 'Funky House' boom we had from 2007 - 2012 was some new incarnation of House music and that now, it has had its day and died.
-But Funky has been around since House music has been around, from way back, when nobody even use to split House music into categories.
+But Funky House has been around since House music has been around, from way back, when nobody even use to split Warehouse music into categories.
 Funky House would have just been another sub-genre grouped under the Garage-House banner with the rest of the gang, all of which had its influence from disco and the electronica sounds of the 70s/80s.

 People also seem to forget one other constant factor with music, in fact with all art - that as various new influences arrive and new technology is invented, producers and artists will incorporate new ideas and muses into their productions.
-So in keeping with the example of House music, by the year 1995, you could for example, buy any magazine on dance culture and read reviews on new releases, split into the categories of: Disco House, Funky House, Handbag, Deep House, Techy House, TRIBAL House, Soulful House and Progressive House.
+So in staying within the example of House music, by the year 1995, you could for example, buy any magazine on dance culture and read reviews on new releases, split into the categories of: Disco House, Funky House, Handbag, Deep House, Techy House, TRIBAL House, Soulful House and Progressive House.
 Further complications into these sub-genres could arrive as they could be mixed with each other as well.

 Malcolm Mclaren ended up in court for using the group 3 Mabone's, Mbaqanga Zulu groove without consent.
 He paid a settlement to the band out of court for the trouble.